 Level 3.7: Medically Monitored Intensive Inpatient Treatment Programs

-This level of care is designed to focus on individuals with functional deficiencies, for instance those with the risk of withdrawal alongside emotional or medical issues that constrain their recovery process.
-As a result, 24-hour professional evaluation, medical monitoring, addiction treatment and observation are provided in facilities that provide Level 3.7 treatment services.
+This level of care is designed to focus on individuals with functional deficiencies, for instance, those with the risk of withdrawal alongside emotional or medical issues that constrain their recovery process.
+As a result, 24-hour professional evaluation, medical monitoring, addiction treatment, and observation are provided in facilities that provide Level 3.7 treatment services.

 Level 4: Medically Managed Intensive Inpatient Treatment

 Level 4 is regarded to be the most intense and comprehensive.
-Here, 24-hour medically directed evaluation, treatment and care are provided, including daily meetings with a physician.
+Here, 24-hour medically directed evaluation, treatment, and care are provided, including daily meetings with a physician.
 Facilities providing this level of treatment also tend to be equipped with general acute care resources and provide care that incorporates co-occurring disorders.

-This level of care focuses on stabilizing patients and preparing them for transition to lower levels of care for continued monitoring as they make valuable steps in their paths to recovery.
+This level of care focuses on stabilizing patients and preparing them for the transition to lower levels of care for continued monitoring as they make valuable steps in their paths to recovery.